 - Actual experience –whether products or services, the channels used, resolution of issues, and the overall experience

-For more about developing an effective customer experience programme with our guide to ‘The Fundamentals of Customer Experience Management’.
+For more about developing an effective customer experience programme with our guide to Promises, expectation and how to avoid the CX Gap.

 In our next blog we explore the evolution of the customer centric business and what defines each stage of development.